Understanding High PSA Levels: A Prostate Health Guide

 PSA is also known as the prostate-specific antigen.
-This is a protein made naturally by your prostate gland.
-In healthy individuals, the PSA levels are small all the time and this type of protein circulates freely through the bloodstream.
+This is a protein that your prostate gland naturally produces.
+In healthy individuals, PSA levels are small all the time, and this type of protein circulates freely through the bloodstream.

 However, doctors and researchers have discovered that PSA can get really high sometimes.
 This is usually because the patient has a significant prostate infection or prostate cancer.
 Developing prostate cancer is something that scares most people, but luckily, high PSA levels don't necessarily mean that you have cancer.

-Dive into this article and learn why sometimes your PSA levels are high and yet this is not a diagnosis for cancer.
+Dive into this article and learn why sometimes your PSA levels are high, yet this is not a diagnosis for cancer.

 What Are Normal PSA Levels?

 PSA can fluctuate in the bloodstream depending on various factors.
-However, individuals who don't have prostate cancer have their PSA levels at under 4 ng/ml.
-Most often, healthy men have PSA levels revolving around 1-2 ng/ml.
+However, individuals who don't have prostate cancer have PSA levels under 4 ng/mL.
+Most often, healthy men have PSA levels revolving around 1-2 ng/mL.

 Your Age Might Naturally Increase PSA Levels

-Now that you know what are the normal levels of PSA, it's time to see how age affects it.
-Men who are 50 years or older begin to see a significant spike in their PSA levels.
+Now that you know what the normal levels of PSA are, it's time to see how age affects it.
+Men who are 50 years of age or older begin to see a significant spike in their PSA levels.
 This happens because the prostate tissue naturally produces more PSA.

 Men in their 70s usually have higher PSA levels than normal.
 However, this doesn't automatically mean that they have cancer.
 In many cases, screening seniors for PSA levels might result in false positives.